Classroom and Academic Office Building

 UC Merced is the newest campus in the University of California system and is strategically located to address higher education needs in the Central Valley, the state’s fastest growing region.
 The three-story, 77,000-square-foot CAOB provides a variety of learning spaces including large, stepped lecture halls; tutorial and seminar classrooms; interdisciplinary dry research labs; and supporting faculty, administrative, and graduate student office space.

 The building supports UC Merced’s curriculum with technologically progressive spaces.
 The Technology Enhanced Active Learning (TEAL) classroom allows students to work collaboratively and flip the classroom through technological interface including student directed visualizations, electronic polling, and guided instruction within a single class session.
 The Digital Humanities Lab introduces students to multimedia though the media wall, which provides an interactive digital presentation environment.
-The Cave Automatic Virtual Environment (CAVE) provides an opportunity to learn through virtual immersion with a full room-sized, high-resolution 3D audio-visual environment.
+The Wide-Area Visualization Environment (WAVE) provides an opportunity to learn through virtual immersion with a full room-sized, high-resolution 3D audio-visual environment.